How It Works

 - Cookie set — sets the assignment cookie with a 30-day expiry so the visitor always sees the same variant.

-Koryla uses Cloudflare KV (Key-Value) storage to cache experiment configuration.
-This means the Worker doesn't have to call the Koryla API on every request — only when the cache expires (every 60 seconds).
+Koryla caches experiment configuration in module-level memory.
+This means the SDK doesn't call the Koryla API on every request — only when the cache expires (every 60 seconds).

-- Cache hit → Worker uses the cached config instantly
+- Cache hit → SDK uses the cached config instantly

-- Cache miss → Worker fetches fresh config from the Koryla API, stores it in KV, then uses it
+- Cache miss → SDK fetches fresh config from the Koryla API, stores it in memory, then uses it

 This is important for two reasons:

-- Performance — KV reads are near-instant (microseconds), API calls are slower
+- Performance — memory reads are near-instant; API calls are not

-- Reliability — if the Koryla API is temporarily unreachable, the Worker falls back gracefully and passes traffic through without experiments
+- Reliability — if the Koryla API is temporarily unreachable, the SDK falls back gracefully and passes traffic through without experiments

 Variant assignment